wecatch/app-turbo/README.md

 ## app-turbo features

-- Easily scale and maintain
+- Easily scale up and maintain
 - Rapid development for RESTFul api and web
 - Django or flask app structure
 - Support for easily customizing